canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/en/add-content.md

   q2Sub6Label: f.
 Medical, criminal or employment history status?
   q2Footnote: Personal information, as defined by the Privacy Act, is
   q2FootnoteQuote: \"information about an identifiable individual that is recorded in any form\"
-  q3Label: Does the dataset or information asset contain information about vulnerable or targeted individuals? (e.g., information related to policing activities or prison guards)
+  q3Label: Does the dataset or information asset contain information about vulnerable or targeted individuals? (i.e., information related to policing activities or prison guards)
-  q4Label: Is the dataset or information asset subject to legal or contractual agreements that prevent it from being released? (e.g., commercial licenses, non-disclosure agreements of vendor limitations)
+  q4Label: Is the dataset or information asset subject to legal or contractual agreements that prevent it from being released?
-  q5Label: Could the dataset or information be subject to legal or contractual agreements that prevent if rom being released? (e.g., commercial licenses, non-disclosure agreements of vendor limitations)
-  q6Label: Could the dataset or information asset potentially breach confidentiality if its release impairs the government's ability to make decisions? (e.g., court rulings or negotiations such as collective bargaining or international trade agreements)
   failTitle: Subject to restrictions
   failBody: Based upon your last answer, the dataset or information asset is subject to restrictions so it is not ready for release.
 step3: